Aquafina-water-bottle/jp-mining-note/docs/docs/compileopts.md

     }
     ```

+4. install the note as normal

     !!! note

         flag `--install-options` should be used when running the installation script (unless hard-coded)

 # Conclusion

-Although useful, compile-time options may not give you everything you want.
+Although compile-time options are useful for various simple tasks,
+they may not give you everything you want.
 See the [modding](modding.md) page to see how to make changes to your heart's content.